SciBorgs/SciGuides/projects/DifferentialDrive.md

 ```

 This initializes Monologue with our robot, setting up the logging system to capture data as the robot runs and makes sure Monologue logs data at regular intervals, which we’ve defined with kDefaultPeriod.
 By logging data regularly, we can later review how the robot performed and make informed adjustments to our code.

 ### Using Monologue for NetworkTables Logging

 We use NetworkTables (NT) to make logging specific variables or objects easier.
 Read the [Telemetry doc](/reference-sheets/Telemetry.md) for specifics on logging with NT.
+Any values that may be useful for debugging should be logged, including currently running commands, joystick inputs, voltages, positions, etc..

 We’re going to use the `@Log.NT` annotation as it allows us to log key metrics in real-time while the robot is running, which we can then view on dashboards like Shuffleboard or SmartDashboard.

 Let's get started by making a field: